mysticfall/bpystubgen/bpystubgen/patches/mathutils.Matrix.rst

    Divide this matrix by a float value.

-   :arg value: A divider value.
+   :arg value: The divider value.
    :type value: float
    :return: The resulting matrix.
    :rtype: :class:`~mathutils.Matrix`